longhorn/upgrade-responder/README.md

 | `--port` | `8314` | Specify the port number.
 By default port `8314` is used |

 If you are deploying Upgrade Responder Server in Kubernetes, you can use our provided [chart](./chart).

+> **Note:** For now, the Upgrade Responder server needs to sit behind a LoadBalancer or a proxy to get the client's IP from the field `X-Forwarded-For` and extract the location from the IP.
+> If you are deploying the Upgrade Responder server in Kubernetes, you can create an ingress to the `xxx-upgrade-responder` service so that Upgrade Responder server is behind a LoadBalancer.
+> Then send the request to the ingress's domain.

 As a quick way to check Upgrade Responder server is up and running, make a request to it:
 ```shell